GDX-X/PFS-BatchKit-Manager/README.md

 # How to install PS1 Games ?
 Copy your .BIN/CUE in POPS Folder

-1)Transfer POPS-Binaries
+1) Transfer POPS-Binaries
 2) Go to the Conversion menu
 3) Choose Convert .BIN/CUE To .VCD
 4) Create `__.POPS` Partition
 5) Transfer your .VCD